 - does their label list the source of the essential oil and their corresponding Latin name?

-- does the company’s website provide detailed essential oils’ profiles such as origins, properties, safety and shelf life and their batch history?
+- does the company’s website provide detailed essential oils’ profiles such as origins, properties, safety, distillation date and shelf life and their batch history?
+Distillation date is very important.
+Essential oils except a few such as Patchouli, start degrading once extracted.
+And essential oils do have shelf life!

 - does the company have sustainability practice that gives back to the local community?